Programming Discrete Distributions with Chemical Reaction Networks: Chemical Reaction Networks

 We assume that the system is well stirred, that is, the probability of the next reaction occurring between two molecules is independent of the location of those molecules, at fixed volume $V$ and temperature.
 Under these assumptions a \emph{configuration} or \emph{state} of the system $x \in \mathbb{N}^{|\Lambda|}$ is given by the number of molecules of each species.
-A \emph{chemical reaction system} (CRS) $C=(\Lambda,R,x_0)$ is a tuple where $(\Lambda,R)$ is a CRN and $x_0 \in \mathbb{N}^{|\Lambda|}$ represents its initial condition.